Wesmania/vish/README.md

 Additionally, there's a temporary register intended to work like vim's "0" register.
 It's implicitly used by some commands, shared by all register sets and can be accessed under "0".

+If you have a command that can accept a number, you can bind it to use numbers from 1 to 9 as registers.

 ### Defining registers

 Registers are defined with universal variables, and are actually just arrays 26 items long.
 Vish provides a set of helper functions for defining your own register sets and functions that operate on them.
 These are:
 * `_vish_make_regset letter name` - create a register set under `letter` named `name`.
 The register set will be kept in a `$_VISH_BOUND_${name}` universal variable.
 * `_vish_bind_registers letter fn` - bind command `fn` under letter `letter`.
 The command should accept a single argument that's the register used.
+* `_vish_bind_numbers letter fn` - bind command `fn` under letter `letter`, accepting numbers from 1 to 9 instead of letter registers.
 * `_vish_register_get` - given a key and a register set name, writes register contents on stdout, either from a register set or a special register.
 Returns 1 if register is unset or invalid.

 When setting a register, `_vish_source_of_${name}` is called, with `${name}` turned lowercase.
 This function takes no arguments and should return the string to put into the register.